stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 (impl-trait 'SC3H92H297DX3YDPFHZGH90G8Z4NPH4VE8E83YWAQ.contract-defining-trait.can-transfer-tokens)
 ```

-Explicit conformance should be prefered when adequat.
+Explicit conformance should be prefered when adequate.
-It acts as a garde-fou and help the static analysis detecting
+It acts as a safeguard by helping the static analysis system to detect
 deviations in method signatures before contract deployment.

 The following limitations are imposed on contract calls: